VEuPathDB/mapveu/docs/map/architecture/components.md

 ```

 Note the string values for labels for the histogram.
 If using a
-plot-component, we should probably use the bar chart (not the
+plot-component to render this, we should probably use the bar chart (not the
 histogram) because it expects string labels (histogram expects numeric
 x-coords).